Fan vote now live at ESPN.com

 First Year: Coach of the Year

-He followed that first year with a 9-3 record in his second year with the Falcons, including another win over Missouri.
-After BG opened the season with eight consecutive wins, the program cracked both the Associated Press and ESPN/USA Today Top 25 polls for the first time in school history, peaking with an all-time school best No. 16 national ranking by ESPN/USA Today.
+He followed that first year with a 9-3 record in his second season with the Falcons, including another win over Missouri.
+After BGSU opened the season with eight consecutive wins, the program cracked both the Associated Press and ESPN/USA Today Top 25 polls for the first time in school history, peaking with an all-time school best No. 16 national ranking by ESPN/USA Today.

 "One thing for sure, when coach Meyer believes in a guy, he might even believe in him more than the guy believes in himself," Harris said.
 "There was a time when I had to get my belief in Josh Harris up to where Urban Meyer believed that Josh Harris was.
 That really propelled me, and my game, to new levels.